 Lone Star (SMB) is a loud, Texas-style bar.
 Popular with divemasters, the 20+ crowd and tourists.
 American-style food.

-Macabuca (WB) is a great bar overlooking the sea in West Bay.
-Gets very busy on a Friday night with a DJ and an extended happy hour.
-It is a great spot to watch the sunset, and divers can jump into the water right in front of the bar for a night dive.
+Macabuca (WB) is a great bar overlooking the sea.
+Their Monday night Caribbean BBQ is very popular, CI$17 all you can eat and drink from 5pm.
+It’s a great spot to watch the sunset and divers can jump into the water right in front of the bar for a night dive.

 My Bar at Sunset House (GT) is a relaxed ocean-front bar just south of George Town which is very popular with locals and expat residents.
 They do great curries.
 Another perfect place to watch the sunset.